FINTLabs/fint-geointegrasjon-adapter/README.md

 We currently only support `saksdato` and primary `klassifikasjon`.
 More will come.
 Maybe.

+NB!
+Be aware of that journalposts are NOT included and returned with the cases when using this OData filter feature.

 ### Examples
 - `$filter=saksdato eq '1999-12-31'`
 - `$filter=klassifikasjon/primar/verdi eq '123456789'`